Ramon, Isabela: Economy

 Endowed with prime agricultural lands, the majority of its inhabitants derive their income from agriculture.
 Ramon ranks among the top rice-producing towns of Isabela alongside the towns of Alicia and San Mateo.

 The northern border of Ramon is the Magat River that provides power to national grid though the Magat Dam.
 The dam is a major employer in Barangay General Aguinaldo and has the works buildings and staff compounds situated there also.
 An undeveloped airport is in the area next to the river.

 Ramon functions as a satellite town of Santiago City, a major growth center in southern Isabela.
 The Magat River Multi-purpose project, likewise, provides the municipality economic and social gains brought about by the influx of technological advancements like irrigation and electric power.

-Culture

-Since 1948, Ramon was a mission of Santiago.
-It was 1978 that Ramon had a resident priest and it was only March 28, 1981, that then Bishop Miguel G. Purugganan, canonically erected this town into the status of a parish with Fr.
-Conrad Blanchet, MS as its first official parish priest.

-Former Bishop Sergio L. Utleg, D.D., the Ordinary of the Diocese of Ilagan (now the Archbishop of the Archdiocese of Tuguegarao), offered the Parish of San Roque to remain under the "in perpetuum" care of the Missionaries of Our Lady of La Salette.
-The Provincial Superior, in deliberation with his Council, accepted the offer in its 94/04 decision in their meeting June 29, 2004.
-With this event, the Town of Ramon is now the only remaining parish entrusted to the Missionaries of Our Lady of La Salette.

 Government

 Local government

+As a municipality in the Province of Isabela, government officials at the provincial and municipal levels are voted by the town.
+The provincial government has political jurisdiction over most local transactions of the municipal government.

-The municipality is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The Municipality of Ramon is governed by a mayor, designated as its Local Chief Executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the municipal councilors are elected directly in elections held every three years.

+Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
+All officials are also elected every three years.